 Newman went to Dollis Hill and met with a brilliant electronics engineer, Tommy Flowers, with the hope that a better solution could be provided.

 In those days, valves were generally only used a few at a time as they tended to be unreliable and required replacing quite often.
 Tommy Flowers had been testing valves in relation to his work in telephone exchange switching and knew that valves would mainly break when being switched on and off so as long as they were kept running, they were very stable.

-After the successes of the Mark 1, Tommy Flowers already had many ideas for a number of upgrades for the next model and the Mark 2 Colossus was delivered in June 1944.
+After the successes of the Mark 1, Tommy Flowers already had many ideas for several upgrades for the next model and the Mark 2 Colossus was delivered in June 1944.
 Another 8 Colossus were built and delivered, amazingly at the rate of one per month, thereafter until the end of the war.
-The Colossus Mark 2's main feature was that it could remember five previous bits each run and check against each thereby speeding up the rate from 5,000 characters per second to 25,000 per second.
+The Colossus Mark 2's main feature was that it could remember five previous bits each run and check against each thereby speeding up the rate from 5,000 characters per second to the equivalent of 25,000 per second.

-Ater VJ Day, it was all over.
+After VJ Day, it was all over.
 The requirement came down to dismantle and destroy the Colossus machines and all notes and drawings to keep its existence secret.
-Two went to Eastcote in North London and then to GHCQ at Cheltenham and these ran until 1960 when they finally got dismantled and all drawings burnt.
+Two machines were sent to Eastcote in North London and then to GHCQ at Cheltenham and these ran until 1960 when they finally got dismantled.